Staying Safe Around Street Dogs - UPSC Key Notes & Top 15 MCQs

 Dog guarding territory Keep distance, move away slowly

-Pack of street dogs Never enter pack, change route
+Pack of street dogs Never enter the pack, change the route

 Injured stray dog Do not touch, call help